 Providing our students with Christ-centered teaching and excellent academics that prepare them for service to God, community, and family.

 Heavenly Host Lutheran School (HHLS) was created as a ministry arm of Heavenly Host Lutheran Church in August of 1993.
 Beginning with a single preschool class, HHLS continued to grow and flourish as a busy early childhood center, adding classrooms and staff as the school grew.
 The school soon expanded to include children in grades K-8 in addition to the preschool classes.
-Today, we offer services to hundreds of students and families from across the Cookeville, Tennessee region.
+Today, we offer services to hundreds of students and families from across the Cookeville, Tennessee region in grades PK-12.
 We continue to exhibit our dedication by offering quality, Christ-centered education to our students through sound educational practices.
 Our teachers work to instruct students both academically and spiritually, so that the foundations and morals of Christian ethics can be exhibited to all who decide to be a part of the HHLS family.
 It has been our privilege to serve our Father in Heaven through this ministry.
 We are happy that God has continued to bless our school and we look forward to serving many more families in the future.

 We believe that the Bible is the Word of God, which reveals the Triune God and His will and purpose for all people; that God the Father has created each of us, the world, and all creatures.
 Each individual has been created in God’s image, but now struggles to live in a world deeply stained by sin.
 God has redeemed us from our sinful state through the life, death, and resurrection of His Son, Jesus Christ.
 We are saved by God’s grace, through faith, a gift given to us by the Holy Spirit through God’s Word, at our Baptism, and in Holy Communion.
 The faith produces thoughts, words, and actions in our lives that glorify God and benefit the whole of creation.
 As we realize what God has done for us, we are moved to worship Him, share God’s Good News with others, and reach out in love and service to the people of our community and the world.